 Gran Tierra also records and reports water impacts and usage in alignment with international ESG reporting frameworks, including the International Petroleum Industry Environmental Conservation Association (IPIECA), the Sustainability Accounting Standards Board (SASB) and the Global Reporting Initiative (GRI).

 Inviting Communities to Participate in Water Monitoring

-In accordance with company policy and Colombia regulations, Gran Tierra regularly monitors and analyzes surface and groundwater using an external lab certified by government authorities; however, a myth that the company often encounters in communities is that lab results released by a corporation must be compromised.
-To counter this, in 2017, GTE initiated a practice in southern Putumayo of telling communities that the company would fund their independent study if the communities wanted to hire their own laboratory (as long as it is certified by Colombian regulators).
-GTE then takes its own samples and compares them with the communities’ sample and shows the results at a community meeting.
+In accordance with company policy and regulations, Gran Tierra regularly monitors and analyzes surface and groundwater using an external lab certified by government authorities; however, a myth that the Company often encounters in local communities is that lab results released by a corporation must be compromised.
+To counter this, GTE will fund additional independent water studies for local communities in Colombia and Ecuador if they want to hire their own laboratory (as long as it is certified by Colombian and Ecuadorian regulators).
+GTE will take its own samples and compare them with the communities’ samples, sharing the results at a community meeting.

 Reusing Rain and Wastewater

 A new project to harness and reuse rain and wastewater in GTE’s Acordionero operations in Colombia will conserve resources in a region that experiences a high degree of seasonal water stress.
 Once the system is completed in 2023, the reused water will be used for irrigation and dust control.